Wonga writes off debt for 330,000 customers

 The company has already taken significant provisions for those loans not being repaid, and so will take a hit of about 35 million pounds in its 2014 results as a result of the write-off, one of the sources said.

-The latest in a series of blows to the company will raise questions about its prospects, however.
+The latest in a series of blows to the company will raise questions about its future, however.

 HARDSHIP